 The complete process

 This movie covers the whole tutorial and shows us first drawing the footprint of a house that’s 40 feet by 35 feet.
-The outline of the house is offset 3 feet to form a path running around the house.
+The outline of the house is then offset by three feet to form a path running around the house.
 We dimension one side of the house, displaying the length in feet and inches using an architectural dimension style.
 The roof is outlined using the polar drawing tool.
 The front porch is 6 feet 6 inches by 7 feet 9 inches to illustrate how inches are dealt with.
 The porch is then moved into position, establishing a front boundary.
 The design is dressed up with some plants from the symbol library, and finally, the design is plotted onto an architectural C-size sheet with a title block.

 The steps to take